Fuengirola has some particularly interesting festivals:

 As in other coastal part of Andalucia La Fiesta de la Virgen del Carmen is celebrated.
 On the night of the 16th July there is a colourful and very moving procession in Los Boliches neighbourhood of Fuengirola.
 An image of the Virgen del Carmen is carried in a procession all the way down to the sea, where a waiting boat takes the ‘Virgin of the Seas’, as she is known, to Fuengirola port.
 People wade into the sea (many fully clothed) to see the Virgin off on her journey.
 The virgin figure is later carried back again to the church in Los Boliches.
 Flowers and a blaze of candles decorate the procession and the boat.
 Along with this magnificent sight, there are fireworks lighting up the skies on this very special night of the year.

-October 6th – 12th The Fuengirola Fair: Feria de Fuengirola
+6th to 12th October - The Fuengirola Fair: Feria de Fuengirola

 Each city, town and village in Spain has an annual fair.
 In Fuengirola the fair takes place in October, starting with a bang on the 6th with a huge fireworks display.
 Over the last 20 or so years the feria has increased in size and is now one of the most important fairs on the coast.
 It is held on the purpose built fair ground, on the road between Fuengirola and Los Boliches.
 It is roughly equidistant from Fuengirola and Los Boliches train stations and the fair ground can be seen from the train.